WordPress Core is compatible with PHP 8.0 since its 5.6 release.

 But should I upgrade right away?

-Let’s analyze the main changes and WordPress compatibility
+Let’s analyze the main changes and how to get the best PHP 8 WordPress compatibility checker.

 What performance changes are coming with PHP 8?